Walking Safaris

 Moving slowly through the African wilderness, pausing to examine a set of fresh tracks left in the reddish soil, it’s here that we truly connect with those who came before us hundreds of generations ago.

-A walking safari is exactly what it says on the tin – an unforgettable African safari where instead of rumbling around in a jeep searching for wildlife, you do so on foot.
+A walking safari is exactly what it says on the tin – an unforgettable African safari where instead of rumbling around in a vehicle searching for wildlife, you do so on foot.

-For many people, the idea of walking through an admittedly beautiful landscape, but in the presence of countless animals that could either eat, gorge, or trample you might sound like absolute lunacy.
+For many people, the idea of walking through an admittedly beautiful landscape, in the presence of countless animals that could either eat, gorge or trample you might sound like absolute lunacy.

-But we certainly don’t have a death wish and the guides that we use are following traditions and methods that have been used for thousands of years.
-The presence of Big Game should not be seen as a deterrent and all our guides are qualified and proficient in handling any encounters that may arise.
+But we certainly don’t have a death wish and the guides that we work with are following traditions and methods that have been used for thousands of years.
+The presence of big game should not be seen as a deterrent and all our guides are qualified and proficient in handling any encounters that may arise.

 It is our philosophy, of course, to respect the right of way of wild animals and to maintain safe distances at all times.
 All our walking guides require a higher level of qualification, one with a special emphasis on animal interactions, safety awareness, and a greater appreciation of behaviour.

-When you think about a safari you probably have an image of a group of people crammed into the back of a jeep as it creeps through the African wilderness.
+When you think about a safari you probably have an image of a group of people crammed into the back of a vehicle as it creeps through the African wilderness.

 Walking safaris are completely different.
-No jeep, no comfy seat where you can slumber peacefully under Africa’s fierce sun, nothing that stands between you and the real African – an experience you’ll never forget.
+No vehicle, no comfy seat where you can slumber peacefully under Africa’s fierce sun, nothing that stands between you and the real Africa – an experience you’ll never forget.

 To put it plainly, if you struggle to walk a mile or two back in your home country, you might want to think carefully about whether a walking safari is for you.
 But we don’t want anybody to feel like they can’t participate in the activities we offer, so even if it’s just a slow-paced mile to give you a sense of what walking in Africa is really like, we’ll do everything we can to make it happen.

 It’s important to remember that we, and our partners, will never put you in a position where you need to walk further than you feel comfortable.
-Walking safaris can range anywhere from an hour or two, to an entire day’s walking, depending on the schedule set out by the lodges or guides.
+Our walking safari tours can range anywhere from an hour or two, to an entire day’s walking, depending on the schedule set out by the lodges or guides.

 A game drive is normally about searching for Big Game or traversing different habitats.
 It’s about covering plenty of ground, but there’s always a lot happening with fine fascinating details that often cannot be absorbed from the back of a game viewer.